Are you lost? See if these links help.

 Deployed as either a wide attacker or central striker, Richarlison finished as Everton’s joint-top scorer across all competitions in his opening two seasons on Merseyside, reaching double figures in three of the four seasons he spent with the Toffees since joining in July, 2018.

 On the international stage, Richarlison made his senior debut for Brazil in September, 2018, as a second-half substitute in their 2-0 win over the United States.
 He was named in the 23-man squad that competed for the 2019 Copa America and for the first time since 2007, Brazil won the tournament, with Richarlison scoring in the final against Peru.
 He also helped Brazil finish as runners-up in the 2021 Copa America.
 The rescheduled 2020 Summer Olympics followed and Richarlison played a vital role in Brazil’s gold medal success, finishing as the tournament’s leading scorer with five goals, before the forward starred at the 2022 FIFA World Cup in Qatar, scoring three memorable goals at the tournament.
+At the end of 2022/23, Richy had 44 caps to his name for Brazil, scoring 20 goals.

 Latest Richarlison news